 To build a 12V Mini Inverter Circuit using Transistor TIP41 follow the below connection steps:

-- Gather all the parts as shown in circuit diagram.
+- First, gather all the parts as shown in circuit diagram.

-- Transformer secondary connected to AC output socket.
+- Then transformer center tap connected to 12V battery positive and transformer secondary connected to AC output socket.

-- Switch connected in series with battery positive.
+- Now battery negative connected to common ground and then switch connected in series with battery positive.

 Conclusion: